-NOT RECOMMENDED AT THIS TIME.
+Unproven and not recommended as a mitigation measure at this time.
 The Kellian Line Setter was identified as a potential mitigation device in New Zealand inshore bottom longline fisheries, (Goad 2011).
-The Kellian Line Setter is an underwater setting device and involves running the mainline through a set of rollers towed behind the vessel at depth.
+The Kellian Line Setter is an underwater setting device that involves running the mainline through a set of rollers towed behind the vessel at depth.